reigenatk/rpg-game/README.md

 ## Music

 Also, I composed a few of the songs.
 I had some knowledge going in as an amateur music producer so hopefully they aren't too bad.
+The full soundtrack for the game is [here](https://soundcloud.com/user-652744745-788731291/sets/game-music)

 To summarize, I'm really trying to make this game my own.
 I did get a lot of help with the code part from a [44 HOUR UDEMY COURSE](https://www.udemy.com/course/unity-2d-game-developer-course-farming-rpg/), though.
 I've seen probably like 70% of it.
 Some of the more specific chapters I skipped over.
 But I'd say like 60% of my code is original.
 And there's a crap ton of code, just look at the size of my [Scripts folder](https://github.com/reigenatk/rpg-game/tree/master/Assets/Scripts).